KauzClay/docs-tap/workloads/expose-server-workloads/define-a-workload-type.hbs.md

    worker-template          82m
    ```

-1. Add the new workload type to the `tap-values.yaml`.
+1. Add the new workload type to `tap-values.yaml`.
 The new workload type is named `secure-server`
    and the `cluster_config_template_name` is `secure-server-template`.

     ```yaml